 I’ve heard other reviewers indicate the knots can be uncomfortable to lay on top of but this never bothered me.
 I liked that this knit quilt had a lot of loft in the individual pockets of gathered fabric, but was stitched through the backing so, unlike a down comforter and duvet which always end up eventually unevenly stuffed, this bedspread always laid with evenly distributed loft.

 Fabric Feel & Quality:

 The Jersey cotton is super soft and made of a thick high quality material.
-In my experience Anthropologie is hit or miss in term of quality.
-While some high end stores I trust to always have a quality product that matches the pricetag, Anthropologie is not one of them.
+In my experience, Anthropologie is hit or miss in terms of quality.
+While some high-end stores I trust to always have a quality product that matches the price tag, Anthropologie is not one of them.
 This rosette quilt, however, is one purchase where I felt like I got my money’s worth.
 I LOVED the look and the jersey cotton fabric has a true 100% cotton ultra-soft feel.
 The knit is thick and durable- not like a cheap knit cotton T-shirt, but more like a high end set of knit cotton sheets.